 It is also possible to set a schedule for automatic updates of the operating system.
 In this case, the auto-update will take place within the specified time period.
 The default setting is 'At any time'.

 When adding a schedule, highlight the areas corresponding to the schedule's operating hours (the time at which auto-update will be allowed), and leave the non-operating hours uncoloured.
 In our example, in the screenshot above, the area from 01:30 to 05:00 is highlighted for auto-update.

 NOTE: Important!
 Commonly, auto-update on our server is not started immediately after release.
 Usually, it takes some time (about 1-2 weeks), and only after making sure the release is stable, the auto-update mechanism is activated on our server.
 Only then will the release be available for auto-update to devices with this feature enabled.
 It is up to Keenetic to decide for which release auto-update will be allowed.

 Automatic updates to KeeneticOS happen gradually.
 New versions can be installed on all Keenetic devices within a few weeks of release.
 However, it is also possible for auto-updates to occur long after a new version has been released, depending on server load and the number of devices being updated, among other things.
 Typically the frequency of stable release auto-updates is around 6 times a year.

-The essence of the auto-update is not that all routers quickly get a new version of the software as soon as it is released, but that the devices do not stay on the old versions of the operating system, in which there are known problems that have been solved in newer versions of KeeneticOS.
+The purpose of the auto-update is not to ensure that all devices get a new OS version as quickly as possible when it is released, but to ensure that devices are not left on old versions of the operating system and that the update is done automatically, without user involvement.

-NOTE: Important!
 After downloading and installing an update, the router will automatically reboot.
-If important tasks are being performed on (or through) Keenetic and a forced update or accidental reboot is undesirable, disable the 'KeeneticOS automatic updates' option.
+If important tasks are being performed on (or through) Keenetic and a forced update or accidental reboot are undesirable, disable the 'KeeneticOS automatic updates' option.